KasparEtter/ef1p/internet/index.md

 and provides you with the addresses of the authoritative name servers of that zone.
 If you query one of those name servers for `ef1p.com.`, it will tell you again that other name servers are responsible for this domain.
-You can query all these name servers with the tool at the end of the previous section:
+You can query all these name servers with the tool at the end of the previous box:
 <a class="dns-query" href="#tool-dns-resolver" data-domain="." data-type="NS" data-dnssec="false">the root name servers</a>,
 <a class="dns-query" href="#tool-dns-resolver" data-domain="com." data-type="NS" data-dnssec="false">the .com name servers</a>,
 and <a class="dns-query" href="#tool-dns-resolver" data-domain="ef1p.com." data-type="NS" data-dnssec="false">the ef1p.com name servers</a>.